rainbow494/arch-1/doc/en-us/uber-goes-unconventional-using-driver-phones-as-a-backup-dat.markdown

 *   Traditionally completed trips were deleted from the phone so replication data would not grow without bounds.
 The problem is that when failing back to the original datacenter that datacenter will have stale data, which can cause scheduling anomalies.
 The fix is on trip completion a special [tombstone](https://en.wikipedia.org/wiki/Tombstone_(data_store)) key is used.
 The version has a flag that says the trip has been completed.
 When the Replication Service sees the flag it can tell the Dispatch Service that the trip has completed.

-*   <span>Storing trip data is expensive because it’s a huge encrypted blob of JSON data.
+*       Storing trip data is expensive because it’s a huge encrypted blob of JSON data.
 Completed trips require much less storage.
-A weeks worth of completed trips can be stored in the same space as one active trip.</span>
+A weeks worth of completed trips can be stored in the same space as one active trip.

-### <span>Ensuring 99.99% Reliability</span>
+###     Ensuring 99.99% Reliability

-*   <span>The failover system constantly tested to establish the confidence that it works and that a failover will be successful.</span>
+*       The failover system constantly tested to establish the confidence that it works and that a failover will be successful.

 *   First approach was **manual failovers of individual cities**.
 Then look at the success rate of the restoration and debug problems by looking at the logs.